mohamedsayedantar/RoboND-DeepLearning-Project/README.md

 # Deep Learning Project "Follow Me" [![Udacity - Robotics NanoDegree Program](https://s3-us-west-1.amazonaws.com/udacity-robotics/Extra+Images/RoboND_flag.png)](https://www.udacity.com/robotics)

-flying a drone in simulation to locate and follow a moving target by analysing individual camera from the front facing of the drone, then by classifying each pixel of each frame using FCN (fully convolutional neural network)
+flying a drone in simulation to locate and follow a moving target by analyzing individual camera from the front facing of the drone, then by classifying each pixel of each frame using FCN (fully convolutional neural network)

 ![drone](https://github.com/mohamedsayedantar/RoboND-DeepLearning-Project/blob/master/images/1.png)
 ![drone2](https://investorsking.com/wp-content/uploads/2017/04/Drones.jpg)